-Analysis | An awkward scene epitomizes the GOP’s 3 choices on Trump
+Analysis | Awkward scene highlights GOP choice on Trump

 McCarthy presents a more middle-ground approach (to the extent that exists in the modern GOP).
 While saying Trump should speak this weekend, he often faded into the background during Trump’s challenge to the 2020 election results, and he has rather clearly just been trying to hold on to control of his party.

-The minority leader is hardly known as conservative ideologue, and he even said Trump bore “responsibility” shortly after the Jan.
+The minority leader is hardly known as a conservative ideologue, and he even said Trump bore “responsibility” shortly after the Jan.
 6 Capitol riot.
 But he hasn’t gone nearly so far in condemning Trump as Cheney or even his Senate counterpart, Minority Leader Mitch McConnell (R-Ky.).
 He also joined his vote against Trump’s impeachment with a vote to support Trump’s far-flung challenge to Congress accepting the election results (albeit while claiming his name was initially, inexplicably, left off the list of more than 100 House Republicans).

 The final member of the triumvirate is the No. 2 GOP House leader, Minority Whip Steve Scalise (La.).
 This weekend, Scalise appeared on the Sunday shows and made big news by straining to avoid saying President Biden actually won the election, fair and square.
-He said Biden’s win was legitimate because that’s what the electoral college decided, but he also pointed to alleged problems with how states conducted their elections — allegations which courts have repeatedly rejected.
+He said Biden’s win was legitimate because that’s what the electoral college decided, but he also pointed to alleged problems with how states conducted their elections — allegations which courts have repeatedly rejected to hear.
 He also avoided saying Trump bore any blame for the Jan.
 6 Capitol riot, as McCarthy has.

 Scalise’s demonstration served to lend legitimacy to Republican efforts in states across the country to curtail voting rights, despite the lack of actual evidence of massive fraud, as The Post’s Philip Bump noted.